Chart Color Schemes

 Employment

-Cranbourne's workforce is skilled with the construction sector being prominent.
-The unemployment rate was 8.7% in June 2024, increasing to 9.1% by June 2025.
+Cranbourne's workforce is skilled with notable representation in construction.
+The unemployment rate was 8.7% as of June 2025.

 Employment growth over the past year was estimated at 3.3%.
-As of June 2025, 11,237 residents were employed with an unemployment rate of 4.1%, higher than Greater Melbourne's rate of 4.6%.
-Workforce participation was 60.0% compared to Greater Melbourne's 64.1%.
+As of June 2025, 11,237 residents were employed, with an unemployment rate of 4.1%, higher than Greater Melbourne's 4.6%.
+Workforce participation in Cranbourne was 60.0%, below Greater Melbourne's 64.1%.
 Key industries for employment among residents are health care & social assistance, manufacturing, and construction.

 Frequently Asked Questions - Employment